Welcome to the New Year!

 – Rents recorded an increase of 1.7% quarter-over-quarter in 2Q2017

 – Vacancy rate in Makati CBD and BGC dropped by 160 bps

 quarter-over-quarter to 1.4%.

-As a real estate trusted advisor, understanding the economic drivers by sector and region are important so that you can help your customers make educated and well informed decisions.
+As a real estate trusted advisor, knowing the Philippine real estate market trends, and understanding the economic drivers by sector and region are important so that you can help your customers make educated and well informed decisions.
 With these economic opportunities outlined above and if done right, you’ll create customers for life.

 Prosperna is the first and only online resource and platform designed to guide and help real estate professionals in the Philippines go beyond and reach their full potential.
 Stop guessing and start growing by subscribing to our FREE Research Reports today.